brennanaba/ABlooper/README.md

 ## Usage

+To use ABlooper, you will need an IMGT numbered antibody model.
+If you do not already have an antibody model, you can generate one using <a href="http://opig.stats.ox.ac.uk/webapps/newsabdab/sabpred/abodybuilder/">ABodyBuilder</a>.

-To remodel the CDRs of an existing model using the command line:
+To remodel the CDRs of an existing antibody model using the command line:

 ```bash
 $ ABlooper my_antibody_model.pdb --output ABlooper_model.pdb --heavy_chain H --light_chain L